matteo14c/HaploCoV/README.md

 HaploCoV.pl will process the configuration file and apply the complete workflow to each entity therein included.
 For every distinct country, area or region results will be provided in the form of an individual report (.rep) file.<br>
 This .rep file will contain a list of candidate SARS-CoV-2 variants/lineages showing a significant increase of their "VOCness score" and/or "prevalence", and which are probably worth to be  monitored.
 More details on the interpretation of this report are provided in the section "How to interpret HaploCoV's results/what to do next".<br>

-### Important note
-HaploCoV.pl does also feature additional "advanced" options that are not covered in this readme for the sake of time/simplicity.
-We kindly invite users to read the complete manual of HaploCoV as available at \[link\] for a more in depth and thorough explanation of what HaploCoV can do for you.
-Users who need to modify the defaults and apply custom settings should refer to the section "Advanced analyses/fine tuning of HaploCoV" in particular.

 <hr>

 ### Options